cscart/docs/user_guide/look_and_feel/changing_attributes/alphabetical.rst

 .. note::

-    In order to see the changes currently logged in customers will have to re-log in to the store.
+    Customers, who are currently logged in, will have to re-log into the store before they can see the changes.

 .. image:: img/wishlist_products_abc_04.png
     :align: center